eticialima/eticialima/README.md

 ### Hi 👋 I'm Leticia Lima.

-A student and passionate about developing in python and web.
-Outreach and freelance professional.
-My passion is to create ideas and make them a reality with elegant interfaces.
-I look for inspiration in the technological world that surrounds me.
-Feel free to know my projects.
+<p>Hey!
+My name is Letícia Lima, currently I work with systems development with Python and Django Framework.
+In my spare time I work as a freelancer on Web Development projects.</p>

+<p>I have a degree in Computer Engineering with a focus on programming and systems, I have a broad and solid view of tools and concepts.
+I have experience in Python, Django and Angular, programming different types of web applications.</p>

+<p>Feel free to discover my projects.</p>

 <br>

 ### Contact